 In the upcoming months and years, you may find that you need to be stronger, braver, and more open than you ever have before.

 Below is a list of old ideas people often hang on to while applying for disabilities.
 These ideas can kill your Social Security application.
 They can hurt you, hurt your disability application, and hurt your ability to get income, health care, and stability for yourself and your family.
 The longer you hold onto these ideas, the worse things can get.

-You may not be able to change all the stuff in your head all at once.
-Please take a look through this list and see if you can find one or two old ideas you are willing to let go.
+You may not be able to change all of your thinking all at once.
+However, the more quickly you can shift and the more willing you can be to grow and change, the better things will probably go for your disability application.
+Please take a look through this list and see if you can find some things you are willing to let go.

 “I’m not disabled!”

 If you are really not disabled, that is great!
 But you won’t be able to get on disability.

 Now is the perfect time to figure it out and make peace with it.
 The way you talk with your doctor and the things you write on your application are going to be very important.

 “You can’t get approved if you have Fibro, Lyme or Chronic Fatigue Syndrome”